ahaggart/BeeF/README.md

     * An assembler for converting ASCII-type BeeF programs into ASCII-binary files, which can be run by the processor

-## Assembly:

-* BeeF is a minimal ISA, so the assembler must do extra work to provide some basic functionality

 ***
 ## Writing Code
 ### Basic Building Blocks